Samuel W. Stark - CV

 Distinction - Thesis won 1st place in the RISE 2022 Student Competition

-Evaluated and presented research papers on many areas in large-scale data processing and cloud computing, focusing on GPU-based data processing.
+- Large-Scale Data Processing and Systems Research - Evaluated and presented research papers on many areas in large-scale data processing and cloud computing, focusing on GPU-based data processing.
 Profiled and replicated results from an open-source CPU/GPU stream processing research project.

-Built a RISC-V CPU emulator with support for the “V” vector extension, the CHERI memory safety extension, and a combination of the two.
+- RISC-V Vector Emulation & Security - Built a RISC-V CPU emulator with support for the “V” vector extension, the CHERI memory safety extension, and a combination of the two.
 Added support for combined instructions to Clang/LLVM, tested using C++ inline assembly.
 The project is available online.

 B.Eng in Computer Systems Engineering - University of Warwick